Muspelheim-Hosting/pterodactyl-installer/README.md

 ## Features

-- Automatic installation of the Pyrodactyl Panel (dependencies, database, cronjob, nginx).
+- Automatic installation of the Pyrodactyl Panel (dependencies, database, cronjob, nginx, PHP 8.4, frontend build).
-- Automatic installation of Elytra (Docker, systemd).
+- Automatic installation of Elytra (Docker, systemd, optional [rustic](https://github.com/rustic-rs/rustic) backups).
+- **Local / no-SSL install that works out of the box** — decline SSL and the panel is served over `http://<your-server-ip>` with no FQDN required.
+- **Single-machine "both"** — when the panel and Elytra are installed together, the node and Elytra config are created automatically (no manual panel setup).
+- **Separate machines** — configure Elytra against a remote panel with just a panel URL + API key (the panel installer generates one for you).
-- Panel: (optional) automatic configuration of Let's Encrypt.
+- Panel: (optional) automatic Let's Encrypt, firewall, [phpMyAdmin](https://www.phpmyadmin.net/) (port 8081), and a sample Minecraft server.
-- Panel: (optional) automatic configuration of firewall.
+- A detailed summary at the end of the install (URL, login, database, API key, service status, next steps).
 - Uninstallation support for both panel and Elytra.

 ## Supported installations